predsci/MagMAP/README.md

 ```
 git clone https://github.com/predsci/MagMAP.git
 ```

-MagMAP had been tested to work with specific versions of some python packages.
-In order to facilitate this requirement, a conda recipe file is provided in `rsrc/conda_recipe_magmap.yml`.
+A conda recipe file is provided in `rsrc/conda_recipe_magmap.yml`.
 See [here](https://docs.anaconda.com/miniconda) for instructions on installing a conda environment.
+This recipe is not necessary for using MagMAP, but does ensure that all dependencies are installed—and that incompatible dependency versions are avoided.

-Be sure to confirm conda is active in your current shell.
+To build this conda environment, first be sure that conda is active in your current shell.
-As some packages/versions are in the conda-forge channel, first check that it is in your python environment with:
+As some packages/versions are in the conda-forge channel, check that it is in your python environment with:
 ```
 conda config --show channels
 ```